Hopeful117/CS50_final/README.md

 ### The helper.py file contains functions from the Finance problem.
 Some of the code from this app is reused from my version of the finance problem set.

+### The logging_config.py manages how the app log how the app behave.
+In developpement the log are written in app.log while in production the log will be visible in gunicorn.